thi-ng/umbrella/packages/bitfield/README.md

 ## About

-1D / 2D bit field implementations
+1D / 2D bit field implementations.

 All implementations are backed by typed arrays.
 Due to `Uint32Array` backing the width is always rounded to a multiple of 32.